Khovanov-Lipshitz-Sarkar homotopy type for links in thickened higher genus surfaces: Introduction

 \section{\bf Introduction}

+\h In this paper, we discuss links in thickened surfaces.
+We define the Khovanov-Lipshitz-Sarkar stable homotopy type and the Steenrod square for the homotopical Khovanov homology of links in thickened surfaces with genus$>1$. \\

-\h In this paper, a surface means a closed oriented surface unless otherwise stated.
-Of course, a surface may or may not be the sphere.
-We discuss links in thickened surfaces.
-If $\mathcal L$ is a link in a thickened surface, then a link diagram $L$ which represents $\mathcal L$ is in the surface.
-Since our theory has a special behaviour at genus one, in this paper a higher genus surface means a surface with genus greater than one unless otherwise stated. \\
+A surface means a closed oriented surface unless otherwise stated.
+Of course, a surface may or may not be the sphere. \\

+A thickened surface means a product manifold of a surface and the interval.
+A link in a thickened surface means a submanifold of a thickened surface (respectively, a 3-manifold) which is diffeomorphic to a disjoint collection of circles.
+If $\mathcal L$ is a link in a thickened surface, then a link diagram $L$ which represents $\mathcal L$ is in the surface. \\

+Our theory has a special behavior at genus one as explained in \S\ref{hiyoko}.
+In this paper, a higher genus surface means a surface with genus greater than one unless otherwise stated.
+We will discuss the torus case in a sequel of this paper \cite{zoku}. \\

 In \cite{K}, Khovanov defined the Khovanov homology for links in $S^3$, and proved that its graded Euler characteristic is the Jones polynomial of the link.
 In \cite{B}, Bar-Natan proved that the Khovanov homology is stronger than the Jones polynomial as invaraints of links in $S^3$.

 In \cite{LSk}, Lipshitz and Sarkar defined the Khovanov-Lipshitz-Sarkar stable homotopy type for links in $S^3$, and proved that the cohomology group of the Khovanov-Lipshitz-Sarkar stable homotopy type of any link $L$ in $S^3$ is the Khovanov homology of $L$.